schlegde/schlegel.github.io/_posts/2017-03-31-ethereum_and_java.md

   true).send().getBlock().getGasLimit();
 {% endhighlight %}

-Still a lot of steps, and from a software-engineering perspective a violation of the [Law of demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), yet less error prone and more convenient.
-Additionally, if our implementation depends on the funtionality above we will most likely create an abstraction such as `ethereumGateway.currentGasLimit()` anyway.
+Still a lot of steps, and from a software-engineering perspective a violation of the [Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter), yet less error prone and more convenient.
+Additionally, if our implementation depends on the functionality above we will most likely create an abstraction such as `ethereumGateway.currentGasLimit()` anyway.

 # Using web3j